 FR-710.
 We need to generate cases at Intake Complete for specimens that may run into “the Medicare 14-day rule”.
 This case should be triggered immediately after validation rules run, before Clinical Experience cases are generated.

-FR-711-FR-714.
+Configuration for listing studies where Medicare DOS is required

+In general, we want to suppress Medicare DOS cases when a requisition is associated with a study.
+However, there may be certain studies that require DOS processing.

+FR-713-FR-714.
 These requirement numbers unused.

+FR-711.
+The app.config file will contain a list of study accounts that need Medicare DOS cases created.

+FR-712.
+If a requisition is associated with a study not on that list, then no Medicare DOS cases (missing data or courtesy call or cancellation) will be created for that requisition.

 Configuration For Mapping Pathology Accounts to Call Type